-Dogs go into foster care in order that they can be assessed for temperament, training level, and any health problems.
-The fosterer’s role includes seeing the dog through the neutering process, if not already neutered, introducing the new family to the dog to be adopted, seeing how any children behave and the way in which any existing dog reacts.
+Dogs go into foster care so that they can be assessed for temperament, training level, and any health problems.
+The fosterer’s role includes seeing the dog through the neutering process, if not already neutered, introducing the new family to the dog to be adopted, seeing how any children behave, and how any existing dog reacts.

 Fostering can be a very rewarding experience and we appreciate all the time and help our volunteers give.
 We have set out a few guidelines which we hope will be of help.

 - Our rescue team is on hand to offer any advice and deal with any problems you may be having with a dog in your care.
-She will keep in touch with you to check on the dog’s progress and help with any concerns you might have.
-We also have a dog behaviourist on hand who is happy to give advice regarding any training or behavioural issues you might encounter.
-We also have a fosterers support section on our forum Doodle Times.
+They will keep in touch with you to check on the dog’s progress and help with any concerns you might have.
+We also have a dog behaviourist on hand who is happy to advise on any training or behavioural issues you might encounter.
+We also have a private fosterers support group on Facebook.

 - Fosterers may be required to see the dog through the neutering process to ensure he/she cannot be exploited in the future.
 Doodle Trust will, of course, pay for this.